Welcome

 Abstract submission open: September 1st 2025

-Deadline for abstract submission: December 1st 2025
+NEW Deadline for abstract submission: January 15th 2026

-Notification of abstract acceptance: January 15th 2026
+Notification of abstract acceptance: February 1st 2026

 Full paper submission deadline: May 25th 2026